On Aug. 17, Derek Louk, 30, agreed to a plea deal in Bedford County in connection with the death of his cousin, Tyler Matthai, last year.

 Louk allegedly told detectives on the day of the incident that Matthai broke into his home, grabbed the woman and forced her into a car so Louk got an AR-15 rifle and shot his cousin in the arm and again in the back.

-After the shooting, Louk allegedly told police he put Matthai’s body in a pit, put tires and kerosene on top of it and then lit everything on fire.
+After the shooting, Louk allegedly told police he placed Matthai’s body in a pit, put tires and kerosene on top of it and then lit everything on fire.